 In this section, we give some tips for writing effective letters of recommendation efficiently, including when you might want to say no to a letter request; we introduce a case study we conducted at the University in collaboration with two faculty colleagues, which resulted in concrete recommendations for faculty and for students, and we provide some online resources that can further help with writing letters of recommendation.

-The Fellowships Office is also available to discuss recommendation letters, review draft letters, or answer questions: firstname.lastname@example.org.
+The Center for Scholar Development is also available to discuss recommendation letters, review draft letters, or answer questions: firstname.lastname@example.org.

 In general, strong letters of recommendation: